Genital electrolysis

 4th session 2 hours: 21 days after the third session

-During the following six weeks it is recommended that you visit weekly for 15 to 60 minutes.
-This acts a safeguard to validate the process.
 (Treatment times are dependent upon your surgeons requirements for the areas to be cleared.)

 Preparation for genital electrolysis